Malaysia–United States relations: Security co-operation and relations

+Throughout the defence relations of both countries, many visits has been made by American military ships including by the Nimitz-class nuclear-powered supercarriers of USS John C. Stennis, and aircraft carrier of USS Abraham Lincoln (CVN-72), Spearhead-class expeditionary fast transport ship USNS Brunswick, America-class amphibious assault ship USS America (LHA-6), Arleigh Burke-class guided-missile destroyer USS Milius, Blue Ridge-class command ship USS Blue Ridge (LCC-19), Wasp-class landing helicopter dock assault ships of USS Essex (LHD-2), and USS Bonhomme Richard (LHD-6), San Antonio-class amphibious transport dock USS Green Bay (LPD-20), Whidbey Island-class dock landing ship USS Ashland (LSD 48), and Avenger-class mine countermeasures ship USS Pioneer (MCM 9).
+On 12 November 2024, during a historic State Partnership engagement with the Royal Malaysian Air Force at RMAF Subang Air Base in Malaysia, an American KC-135 Stratotanker assigned to the 141st Air Refueling Wing of Washington Air National Guard refuelled three of the Russian made-Sukhoi Su-30MKM aircraft of the RMAF.

 Official visits

 Prime Minister Najib Razak and President Barack Obama met just before the Nuclear Security Summit in Washington on 12 April 2010.
 This meeting was thought by many to represent a significant improvement in Malaysia–United States relations.
 This was their first one-on-one meeting.
 During their talk, Obama sought further assistance from Malaysia in stemming nuclear proliferation which Obama described as the greatest threat to world security.
-In June 2009 Najib and Obama discussed via telephone the global financial crisis, nuclear non-proliferation issues and two Malaysians detained at Guantanamo Bay detention camp.
+In June 2009, Najib and Obama discussed via telephone the 2008 financial crisis, nuclear non-proliferation issues and two Malaysians detained at Guantanamo Bay detention camp.
 During the summit Najib stressed that Malaysia only supported nuclear programmes designed for peaceful purposes.
 Najib's attendance at the summit was part of a week-long official visit to the US.

 On 21 October 2013, Secretary of State John Kerry and Secretary of Commerce Penny Pritzker visited Kuala Lumpur to participate in the Global Entrepreneurship Summit.
 Secretary Kerry visited Malaysia again from 4 to 6 August 2015 to attend the ASEAN Regional Forum (ARF).
 On 26 April 2014, President Obama made a state visit to Malaysia.
-He is the second US President to visit Malaysia since Lyndon B. Johnson in 1966.
+He is the second US president to visit Malaysia since Lyndon B. Johnson in 1966.

+From 19 to 26 September 2023, Prime Minister Anwar Ibrahim visited US as part of his prime ministerial trips.

 The following are senior US diplomats and politicians who have visited Malaysia: